davidtwco/rfcs/text/0000-build-std/7-appendix-literature-review.md

 - **[cargo#7421]: Change build-std to use --sysroot**, [ehuss], Sep 2019
   - The initial implementation used `--extern` to provide rustc the newly-built standard library artifacts to later rustc invocations.
-This did not have identical behaviour to the existing pre-built artefacts in the sysroot ([wg-cargo-std-aware#40])
+This did not have identical behaviour to the existing pre-built artifacts in the sysroot ([wg-cargo-std-aware#40])
   - Negated the need to prevent rustc from using the sysroot ([wg-cargo-std-aware#31])